thejamilah/LINQ_LAMBDA/README.md

 You will see a lot of prou documentation regarding the introduction of Lambda expressions starting with C# 3.0 along with LINQ at the time. </br>
 The basic structure of a Lambda expression is as follows: </br>
 parameters => (Lambda) body of expression; you may also have multiple statements for Lambda expressions in the body of expression. </br>

-### Assignment Instructions
-* JSON File is provied
-* Use LINQ Queries
-* Use Lambda statements
-* Questions and answers output to console

 ### Output Visual
 ![q1](https://user-images.githubusercontent.com/39015829/47762029-246b5400-dc78-11e8-89ac-1488ce40b2c5.jpg)